 A combination of two chemos, capecitabine and temozolomide, the results of this drug have been effective for many advanced neuroendocrine cancer patientsoffers long-lasting neuroendocrine tumor control for patients whose tumors have not responded to standard high-dose octreotide therapy.

-This site is maintained by the National Institutes of Health and details all current and continuing clinical trials in the U.S.
+This site is maintained by the National Institutes of Health and details all current and continuing clinical trials in the U.S. and around the world.

 Only available in Europe at this time, although in clinical studies in the U.S., Peptide Receptor Radionuclide Therapy is one form of treatment that has been a successful treatment for many patients.
 It is a form of targetted molecular therapy that combines octreotide with a radio isotope that is administered as a systemic treatment for neuroendocrine tumors known as GEP-NETs.
 GEP-NETs are gastroenteropancreatic tumors that start in small intestines, the pancreas, duodenum or stomach, large intestives, lung and other diffuse tissues including the adrenal, thymus, and pituitary glands.
 Visit the Society of Nuclear Medicine and Imaging site for more information on PRRT.